The Truth About How Long an Interview Should Last

 There Is No Benchmark Interview Length.

-The reason why is that a good interview length depends on your industry, the structure of the interview, your interviewing style, the position you are recruiting for and the individual candidate.
-In this article we take a deep look into how to prepare your interview to make sure it’s the right fit for you and your candidates.
+How long an interview should last is like asking how long a piece of string is: the reason why, is that a good interview length depends on your industry, the structure of the interview, your interviewing style, the position you are recruiting for and the individual candidate.
+In this article, we take a deep look into how to prepare your interview to make sure it’s the right fit for you and your candidates.
+There are many things to consider to make sure to take everything into account.

 Most recruiters and candidates agree that 30 minutes is too short.
 It doesn’t give you time to get to know each other.
 At the other extreme, we found candidates who interviewed for up to 2.5 hours.
 They felt it was excessive (and left with a bad impression of the interviewer).
 So as a rough guide, we could just recommend running interviews that last between 60 and 90 minutes.
 But here’s a better approach: